-If you just can’t wait to get to work in the garden this spring, here are a few secrets for getting a successful head start.
+If you just can’t wait to work in the garden this spring, here are a few secrets to getting a successful head start.

 It’s All About Temperature

-- Cool-season vegetables need daytime temps in the 60s F and nights in the 40s F with an occasional light frost.
+- Cool-season vegetables need daytime temps in the 60s Fahrenheit and nights in the 40s Fahrenheit with an occasional light frost.

-- Warm-season vegetables need daytime temps in the 70s-80s F with nights above 50° F, and they don’t tolerate frost.
+- Warm-season vegetables need daytime temps in the 70s-80s Fahrenheit with nights above 50° F, and they don’t tolerate frost.

 - Planting seeds depends more on soil temperature than air temperature.
 If the soil can be warmed enough for the seeds to germinate, the growing plants may tolerate cooler air temps.

 To get a head start in the garden, you’ll need to understand the temperature requirements of your plants, as well as the average spring planting time for your region.

 Armed with this information and a good thermometer, you can try some of these tips to help Mother Nature warm things up more quickly.

 Here are some tips to take advantage of the sunny days in early spring: